YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 the numeric values and mnemonics from release to release, to ensure applications remain compatible when the underlying YottaDB releases are upgraded.
-While the Go :code:`error` interface provides for a call to return an error as a string (with the empty string for a successful return), applications in other languages, such as C, expect a numeric return value.
+While the Go :code:`error` interface provides for a call to return an error as a string (with :code:`nil` for a successful return), applications in other languages, such as C, expect a numeric return value.